gliu2k/SAP-Datasphere/README.md

 # Requirements
 You can get 30days free trial version of SAP Datasphere from [here](https://www.sap.com/products/technology-platform/datasphere/trial.html).

-**All the contents and scenarios in this project are created in my trial version Datasphere environment.**
+**All the contents and scenarios in this project are created in my trial version Datasphere and SAC environments.**

 # Contents